Central Park Photo Spots: A Complete Photographers Guide

 There are tons of rocks in the park you can climb on with city views.
 This one is located near Gapstow bridge and it looks like you’re the only person in the park.
 Finally, it’s one of the most instagrammable places for park photography.

 Location: Corner of 59th & 5th entrance

-Well, there you have it!
+Well, there you have it.
 Thank you for reading my “Top Photo Spots in Central Park” guide.
-Don’t miss out on my 36 Best Things to do in NYC post.
-Finally, enjoy the city that never sleeps!
+Enjoy the city that never sleeps.
+Finally, don’t miss out on reading my “36 Must-See Places in NYC” guide.

 pin this post for later